iRobotEducation/root-docs/README.md

 # Root Robot Accessories

 [Root](https://rootrobotics.com/) is a toy robot that teaches the basics of coding to kids of all ages and skill levels.
-While Root can do a lot out of the box with its many sensors and outputs, we want to enable you to expand Root's capabilities even further with your own accessories!
-Here we share useful information and materials to help you design and build your own Root accessories using a 3D printer or other tools you may have around.
-Please share your ideas or creations with us on [Facebook](https://www.facebook.com/codewithroot), [Instagram](https://www.instagram.com/codewithroot), or [Twitter](https://twitter.com/codewithroot) — we look forward to seeing what you make!

 ![Root Drawing](images/root-drawing.jpg)